tldr-pages/tldr/pages/linux/wifi-menu.md

 `wifi-menu`

-- Interactively setup a connect to a network and obscure the password:
+- Interactively set up a connection to a network and obscure the password:

 `wifi-menu --obscure`